php-dev-br/laravel-doc-pt-br/billing.md

 <a name="introduction"></a>
 ## Introduction

-Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) and [Braintree's](https://www.braintreepayments.com) subscription billing services.
+Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) and [Braintree's](https://braintreepayments.com) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.
 In addition to basic subscription management, Cashier can handle coupons, swapping subscription, subscription "quantities", cancellation grace periods, and even generate invoice PDFs.

-> {note} If you're only performing "one-off" charges and do not offer subscriptions.
-You should not use Cashier.
-You should use the Stripe and Braintree SDKs directly.

-<a name="configuration"></a>
-## Configuration

 <a name="stripe-configuration"></a>
-### Stripe
+## Stripe Configuration

 #### Composer

 First, add the Cashier package for Stripe to your `composer.json` file and run the `composer update` command:

-    "laravel/cashier": "~7.0"
+    "laravel/cashier": "~6.0"

 #### Service Provider

-Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](providers.md) in your `config/app.php` configuration file.
+Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](providers.md) in your `app` configuration file.

 #### Database Migrations

-Before using Cashier, we'll also need to [prepare the database](migrations.md).
+Before using Cashier, we'll also need to prepare the database.
 We need to add several columns to your `users` table and create a new `subscriptions` table to hold all of our customer's subscriptions:

     Schema::table('users', function ($table) {
         $table->string('stripe_id')->nullable();